This post may include affiliate links, please read our disclaimer.

 Cinque Terre with Kids and a Caravan

 The Cinque Terre absolutely blew us away!
-What an incredible place to visit with the family.
+What an incredible place to visit with the family, we stopped here o our winter tour in Europe with a little caravan.
 The kids loved hiking the trail, playing on the beaches and exploring the 5 villages that make up this UNESCO World Heritage site.

 Self Drive Travel Advice

 The first piece of advice!
 It might be a bit of a joke on us tourists, combined with my neglect to plan efficiently.
 Our navigator app and off-line maps were miss-firing (for most of the European adventure), and when the clearest road signs we could recall seeing in weeks were there, beckoning us to head for the Cinque Terre and leaving La Spezia behind, we followed…